When Can You Start Sleep Training? A Pediatric Sleep Expert Explains

 Relinquish the Pacifier

-Barnett recognizes that this one is a bit contentious, and she loves the pacifier for younger ones who can’t yet self-soothe, but as baby enters sleep training a pacifier can make his transition more difficult.
-That’s due to Barnett’s golden rule: If your baby needs a pacifier when they’re falling asleep at the beginning of the night, they’re typically going to need that pacifier when they wakes up in the middle of the night to go back to sleep.
+Barnett recognizes that this one is a bit contentious, and she loves the pacifier for younger ones who can’t yet self-soothe, but as baby enters sleep training a pacifier can make their transition more difficult.
+That’s due to Barnett’s golden rule: If your baby needs a pacifier when they’re falling asleep at the beginning of the night, they’re typically going to need that pacifier when they wake up in the middle of the night to go back to sleep.
 “At 4 months, it’s really difficult for a baby to have the coordination to pick up that pacifier and put it back in their mouth,” says Barnett.
 “It’s going to cause more frustration than it’s worth.”

 It doesn’t matter to Barnett which sleep training method you choose, as long as you’re consistent.
-She coaches families that it’s normal, whether you’re an adult, or a 6-month-old, to feel the frustration that comes with sleep training.
+She coaches families that it’s normal, whether you’re an adult or a 6-month-old, to feel the frustration that comes with sleep training.
 “Give yourselves time to work through it,” she says.